vtexdocs/dev-portal-content/docs/guides/Orders/orders-feed.md

 [/block]

 [block:callout]
-{ "type": "info", "body": "Before getting data from the order feed queue, you need to set it up.
+>ℹ️ Before getting data from the order feed queue, you need to set it up.
 Otherwise, the API will return a `404 not found` error.
 Order updates will only show in the feed queue only after it's configured.
-You can learn more about configuring the feed below." } [/block]
+You can learn more about configuring the feed below.

 ## Configuration